pixiv/three-vrm/packages/three-vrm/three-vrm.api.md

 // @public (undocumented)
 export class VRMUtils {
-    // Warning: (ae-forgotten-export) The symbol "deepDispose" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static deepDispose: typeof deepDispose;
-    // Warning: (ae-forgotten-export) The symbol "removeUnnecessaryJoints" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static removeUnnecessaryJoints: typeof removeUnnecessaryJoints;
-    // Warning: (ae-forgotten-export) The symbol "removeUnnecessaryVertices" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static removeUnnecessaryVertices: typeof removeUnnecessaryVertices;
-    // Warning: (ae-forgotten-export) The symbol "rotateVRM0" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static rotateVRM0: typeof rotateVRM0;
 }